TUD-ChemE/PDC-PreCourse/README.md

-# Molecular Transport Phenomena Pre-Course
+# Process Dynamics & Control Pre-Course

 Welcome to the Process Dynamics & Control Pre-Course for MSc Chemical Engineering at TU Delft!
 This pre-course was designed to ensure every student is ready to take Process Dynamics & Control.